dhillondeep/Create-Arduino/README.md

 ### 4. Copy and edit a `Makefile`

-To make sure you're up and running to hack Arduino, we are going to compile some code.
-We need to have a Makefile for each project we want to compile.
+To compile arduino code, we need to have a Makefile for the project we want to compile

 `cd` to `src/Main` folder of your project: